Get hands-on experience with 20+ free Google Cloud products and $300 in free credit for new customers.

 • HTTP(S) — The foundational transport layer.
 All production deployments require secure HTTPS with modern TLS encryption, ensuring privacy and integrity in transit.

-• JSON-RPC 2.0 — A lightweight, JSON-based remote procedure call format used for invoking A2A methods like tasks/send.
+• JSON-RPC 2.0 A lightweight, JSON-based remote procedure call format used for invoking A2A methods like message/send.
 It standardizes how agents request and respond to actions.

 Together, these choices reflect a protocol built not just for power, but for practical deployment at scale — with minimal friction for enterprise developers.